ea007-ke7/E-LEARNING-PTATFORM/Fundamental Readm.md

 **A:** Yes — use Supabase Auth + APIs with Next.js or React front-end.

 **Q:** How do I test policies?
-**A:** Log in as Admin, Instructor, or Learner and perform CRUD operations in Supabase SQL Editor.
+**A:** Log in as Admin, or User and perform CRUD operations in Supabase SQL Editor.

 ## 📝 License <a name="license"></a>
-This project is licensed under the **MIT License** — see the LICENSE file for detai
+This project is licensed under the **MIT License** — see the LICENSE file for details